 Bon Appetit Ya’ll,

-Upside Down Cast Iron Roasted Chicken
+Upside Down Roasted Chicken Recipe

-- 1 Whole Chicken (weight varies but I used a 6 pound chicken and it fit in my 9.5 inch wide cast iron skillet
+- 1 Whole Chicken (weight varies but I used a 6 pound chicken and it fit in my 9.5 inch wide cast iron skillet)

 - salt and pepper